-Pack Forest is open to hikers starting on MAY 5th.
-The gate is open Monday-Friday from 7:30am to 2:30pm.
-Limited parking is available in the lot by the administration building and the Arboretum lot until 2:30 pm.
-All vehicles still in that lot after 2:30 pm will be towed at the owner’s expense.
+Pack Forest is open to hikers.
+Limited parking is available in the lot by the administration building and the Arboretum lot until dusk.
+All vehicles still in that lot after dusk will be towed at the owner’s expense.

-We are grateful Pack Forest can provide a place for outdoor exercise and tranquility during this crisis.
-Please remember the health and safety of our staff, students and surrounding community are our top priority at Pack Forest.
+We are grateful Pack Forest can provide a place for outdoor exercise and tranquility.
+The health and safety of our staff, students and surrounding community are our top priority at Pack Forest.
 Please pay attention to the following:

 Headed to Mashel Falls?
 Read this first

 Pack Forest is located in the rolling foothills of Mount Rainier in the heart of the Nisqually watershed.
 Most of the 4,300 acres is dominated by second growth Douglas Fir and Western Red Cedar and includes 300 plus acres of lowland old growth forest known as the Newton Creek Reserve.
 Management of Pack Forest’s natural resources is guided three broad objectives: Demonstration, education, and research.